All Products

 • Method 1: Add an annotation

-You can use the k8s.aliyun.com/eci-extra-ephemeral-storage field to add an annotation.
-The field specifies the capacity of the increased temporary storage space.
+You can add the k8s.aliyun.com/eci-extra-ephemeral-storage annotation to specify the increased capacity of the temporary storage space.

 • Method 2: Use a resource request